What Your CRM Should Do in 2026 (It's Not Just a Database)

 Here's the single most valuable thing your CRM should be doing in 2026: responding to new leads in under a minute.
 Automatically.
 No human required.
 The data is brutal: contacting a lead within 5 minutes makes them 100 times more likely to convert.
 Wait 30 minutes, and that advantage is almost gone.
 After a day?
 You've lost 90% of your shot.

-If your CRM isn't firing off an SMS the instant a new lead hits, you are actively losing business to the competitor down the street whose system does.
+If your CRM isn't firing off an SMS the instant a new lead hits, you're actively losing business to the competitor down the street whose system does.
 This isn't a "nice-to-have" feature anymore.
 It's the cost of entry.

 2. Predicting Which Leads Are Ready to Buy